cogentcore/core/README.md

 * keyboard shortcuts -- need to register with window / event manager on a signal list..

+* add a new icon for color editor..

 * Reminder: grep all todo: in code -- lots!

 #### Missing Widgets

 see http://doc.qt.io/qt-5/qtquickcontrols2-differences.html for ref

++ FileView view and dialog
 + RadioButton -- checkbox + mutex logic -- everyone within same parent is mutex -- easy
 + ProgressBar -- very simple
 + ToolTip